 SEEKING ALIVENESS

-“What we all want is pretty simple, really.
+“What we all want is pretty simple..
 We want to be alive.
 To feel alive.
 Not just to exist but to thrive, to live out loud, walk tall, breathe free.
 We want to be less lonely, less exhausted, less conflicted or afraid . . . more awake, more grateful, more energized and purposeful.
-We capture this kind of mindful, overbrimming life in terms like well-being, shalom, blessedness, wholeness, harmony, life to the full, and aliveness. . . .”
+We capture this kind of mindful, overbrimming life in terms like well-being, shalom, blessedness, wholeness, harmony, life to the full, and aliveness. . . .” (p.
+1).

-It’s this aliveness, or what Joseph Campbell describes as the “rapture of being alive” that is of interest to me as a psychotherapist and as a man..
+It’s this aliveness, or what Joseph Campbell describes as the “rapture of being alive” that is of interest to me as someone in the helping profession.
 How can we reach a point with ourselves where we feel in our fullest expression?
-Unapologetic, unafraid, and ultimately triumphant.
+Unapologetic, humble, unafraid, and ultimately triumphant.

 Next